reszy/UEdConverter/README.md

 ## How to
  - Open executable
- - Choose File as file which willbe converted
+ - Choose File as file which will be converted
  - Choose Destination as file where conversion will be saved
+ - Click Convert

 ```diff
 -!Conversion can broke some models.
 Overriding files is inadvisable!